davedibiachi/financeproject/README.md

 # financeproject
-Will contain a finance project
+Will contain a finance project, plus some transformations